Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 > I.e. with a frequency offset of 100 kHz, tune 100 kHz above the APT frequency.
 For NOAA 15 broadcasting on 137.62 MHz, that would be 137.72 MHz.

-### There were occasional bursts of crackles, the image has several small lines in it!
+### There were occasional bursts of crackles, the image has several small lines of static in it!

 ![A crop of an AOT image with several small static lines in it](../../assets/images/Radio/APT-VDL.png) *Small lines are most visible on channel A (left)*

-This is caused by interference from VDL, a data transmission format used by planed in the neighbouring aviation band.
-There is sadly no remedy for this other than moving away from areas where planes frequent in.
+This is caused by interference from VDL, a data transmission format used by planes in the neighbouring aviation band.
+Because of its strength and proximity to this band there is sadly no remedy for this other than moving away from areas where planes frequent in.

 ## LRPT specific